VivianK-t/PhoneBook/README.md

 The application uses an event-driven approach to handle user interactions, such as clicking buttons to perform various operations.

 ######Future Enhancements
-Sort Contacts: Add a feature to sort contacts by name or phone number.
+1. Sort Contacts: Add a feature to sort contacts by name or phone number.
-Export/Import Contacts: Implement functionality to save contacts to a file and load them from a file.
+2. Export/Import Contacts: Implement functionality to save contacts to a file and load them from a file.
-More Search Options: Enhance search functionality to support partial matches and search by phone number.
+3. More Search Options: Enhance search functionality to support partial matches and search by phone number.

-#######License
+#######License:
 This project is open-source and available under the MIT License.

-########Acknowledgments
+########Acknowledgments:
 Java Swing documentation for providing guidance on building graphical user interfaces.